Dharma Songs v2 is an interactive sound installation.

 Dharma Songs v2 was developed during a 3 month residency at Cemeti Institute for Arts and Society, Yogyakarta Indonesia, funded by the Mondriaanfonds.
 In this iteration of the work, the voices channeled are: Goos Picauly, Jerome Ince-Mitchell, Jannat Hussain, Ratu Saraswati, Micah Bournes and Stéphanie Mälm.
 The Rotterdam iteration includes the voice of Parham Rahimzadeh.
 The work was developed with the help of: Ragil Aribowo (engineer), Kak Ros Studio (carpenter), Muhammad Dzulqornain (lighting and video), Muhammad Eva Nuril Huda, Tri Mukti Yuliana, Ridho Afwan Rahman, Theresia Ika Pratiwi and Thomas Picauly.
 Photography by Syahidin Pamungkas and Muhammad Dzulqornain.

-During this residency, I had the opportunity to delve deeper into my interest in Hindu-Buddhist iconography, arts, and cosmology, using them as my artistic references.
+During this residency, I had the opportunity to delve deeper into my interest in Hindu-Buddhist iconography, arts, and cosmology.
 This worldview developed in the broader Southeast Asia region during the first millennium as a result of Indianization.
-I believed that the existing and historical commonalities in Vedic culture suggested significant exchanges between Hindu-Buddhist kingdoms, especially in Cambodia (Khmer) and Java during the 9th-10th centuries—a relatively obscure history between these civilizations.
+I believed that the existing and historical commonalities in Indian culture suggested significant exchanges between Hindu-Buddhist kingdoms, especially in Cambodia (Khmer) and Java during the 9th-10th centuries—a relatively obscure history between these civilizations.
 By collaborating with local artists and historians who had a deeper understanding of this subject than I did, I strove to embrace perspectives that extended beyond Western (and Dutch postcolonial) ideas regarding the history, heritage, and beliefs of our homelands.

 Some details about materials used: